-Choosing the right RFID can be difficult.
-How should you choose?
+Choosing the right RFID

 - How will it communicate? (wifi, Ethernet, Bluetooth, serial)

-- Do you need personalisation (logo/printing)?
+- Do you need to scan multiple tags at once?